DataDog/hiring-engineers/answers_Russell_Hill.md

 # Collecting Metrics:
 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
->Answer I was having issues with the Ubuntu agent getting to the datadog.yaml to edit with permission denieds and I was using a new laptop at home so a lot of settings weren't playing ball with the VM terminal, so I switched to the Windows agent editor and this was much quicker and very easy to use.
+>Answer I was having issues with the Ubuntu agent getting to the datadog.yaml to edit with permission denied and I was using a new laptop at home so a lot of settings weren't playing ball with the VM terminal, so I switched to the Windows agent editor and this was much quicker and very easy to use.
 This is often the best way to work around issues while onsite with customers.
-You can spend time and resolve the issue at a later date but getting things moving along within the time alotted is often best for the customer.
+You can spend time and resolve the issue at a later date but getting things moving along within the time allotted is often best for the customer.

 <img src="https://github.com/Rusk-Hill/Datadogscreenshots/blob/master/setting%20tagwingui.JPG" />